life-itself/web3/guide/index.md

 See here for our full analysis: [Web3 can help solve the public goods problem](https://web3.lifeitself.org/claims/can-solve-public-goods-problem)

-## Claim: Crypto can help revolutionize cooperation
+## Claim: Web3 can help revolutionize cooperation

 This analysis focuses on DAOs as a much lauded way of working better together.